 The Research and Re-education for Displaced Defense Personnel (R2D2) program was in place from 1995 to 1998.
 The R2D2 program was national in scope, with all five centers receiving funding to involve former defense personnel in research programs working on center-funded research projects at center consortium universities.
 This program enrolled more than 70 displaced Department of Defense employees at HSRC consortium universities.
 These students worked on center projects to improve remediation technologies at defense sites.
 New technologies are now available for field application and graduates of the program have advanced to professional positions.
+One result of the R2D2 program has been better communication with professionals at defense locations.
+This has resulted in additional projects to address their research needs.

-The Technical Outreach Services for Communities program continues to provide assistance to communities impacted by hazardous waste in EPA Regions VII and VIII.
-Blase Leven and Terrie Boguski provide leadership for this program and the Technical Assistance to Brownfields program.
+The Technical Outreach Services for Communities (TOSC) program continues to provide assistance to communities impacted by hazardous waste in EPA Regions VII and VIII.
+Blase Leven and Terrie Boguski provide leadership for this program and the Technical Assistance to Brownfields (TAB) program.
 Recent projects include presentations and workshops for citizens in affected communities, and assistance to community groups in South Dakota, Montana, Iowa, Wyoming, Kansas, Colorado, and Missouri.
-This program matches expertise of center professionals with needs of communities to provide customized education and assistance to community groups dealing with hazardous waste cleanups, permitting, and risk assessment issues.
+This program matches expertise of center professionals with needs of communities to provide customized education and assistance to community groups dealing with hazardous waste cleanups, permitting, and risk-assessment issues.